rentry/rentry.github.io/_events/farmhouse-film-9.md

 We'll only show the movie if weather cooperates.
 This will be a chilly outdoor event.
 We'll have the campfire, but no popcorn or beverages.
 Bring your own holiday snacks!
 And bring layers and blankets!

 Also, this is my sister's birthday!
-(Sadly, she won't be here)
+(Sadly, she won't be here.)

 ## Where
 Ryan and Erinn's farmhouse